Purple Drank Effects & Dangers

 Purple Drank has a troubled past and present, influencing musicians since the sixties and too often inspiring substance abuse along with the new songs.
 Young people seek out the concoction en masse, as it grows in popularity, because of how it is glamorized by many of today’s famous rap artists.

-Purple Drank has many nicknames which make appearances in tons of contemporary rap songs.
+The Purple Drink has many nicknames which make appearances in tons of contemporary rap songs.
 Some of the most common names are: Lean, Drank, Grape, Muddy, Double Cups, Syrup, Sizzurp, Pour Up, Purple, Actavis and Codeine.

 In a 2011 national survey, it was found that 1 in 10 teens in America has used codeine cough syrup to get high.